aiden-richard/MVC-ModelBinding-Jellyfin-Clone/README.md

 # MVC-ModelBinding-Jellyfin-Clone

 This project is a simple clone of the first two steps of the Jellyfin [Jellyfin](https://jellyfin.org/) setup process.
 Source Code here: [Jellyfin GitHub](https://github.com/jellyfin/jellyfin).
 Jellyfin is a free, open-source, and self-hosted media server that lets you stream content you own to all of your devices.
+It is built on the .NET platform.

 The first two steps of the setup are:
   1. Create an admin user